ChronoZaga/TrayChecker/README.md

 Just double click the EXE, it runs and exits without displaying anything itself.
 But Windows 11 should now display all your tray icons.
 This is a per user setting.

 I know this is a simple PowerShell one-liner, but I like building helpful little EXEs for myself, and I might as well share them.
-View the heavily commented code here on GitHub if you're curious.
+View the code here on GitHub if you're curious.

 Set-ItemProperty -Path "HKCU:\Control Panel\NotifyIconSettings\*" -Name IsPromoted -Value 1